 In order to encourage parents and community involvement while assuring the safety of students, CMS has a volunteer screening policy.
 All volunteers are required to register and complete a criminal background check.
 We have three levels of volunteer approvals: supervised, unsupervised without driving, and unsupervised with driving.
-Supervised volunteers may not participate in field trips.
+Supervised volunteers may not participate in field trips or field days.
 Supervised volunteers may work with students under the supervision of a CMS staff member at all times.
-Volunteers approved as "unsupervised with driving" are allowed to drive children as part of their volunteer activity.
-Please note that volunteers who drive children must also provide proof of insurance and a copy of their driver's license to CMS Police.
-Parents can register to volunteer online at www.cmsvolunteers.com.
+Volunteers approved as "unsupervised without driving" may apply to obtain driving privileges by emailing a copy of their driver's license and proof of insurance to keshaun.stevens@cmspolice.org Parents can register to volunteer online at www.cmsvolunteers.com.
+Returning volunteers must activate their volunteer status yearly by accessing their registration page, making necessary updates and selecting "Submit".